Every pilot wants to be on the glide path and have a perfect landing.

 You must always enter the downwind at an altitude of 1000 feet AGL.

-It means a private pilot must enter the downwind at 1000 Feet if the airport elevation is 0 Feet.
+A private pilot must enter the downwind at 1000 Feet if the airport elevation is 0 Feet.

 If the airport elevation is 200 Feet, a pilot must enter the traffic pattern by downwind at 1000+200 = 1200 Feet.

 It is a fundamental approach to landing altitude while entering the traffic pattern in controlled airspace.

 Traffic pattern altitude for landing in uncontrolled airspace.

 The same rule of entering the traffic pattern at 1000 Feet AGL applies to non-towered airports.

 And if the non-towered airport has an elevation, the pilot must use the AIM before flying there and learn what airport height is.